brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 <iframe title="Felonies Resolved as Misdemeanors" aria-label="Interactive line chart" id="datawrapper-chart-ZD5RF" src="https://datawrapper.dwcdn.net/ZD5RF/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script> <br>

-While there are many reasons a felony may resolve as a misdemeanor, a low percentage of felonies resolved as misdemeanors can be an indicator of accurate initial charging decisions.
+There are many reasons a felony may resolve as a misdemeanor.
+For example, as a case progresses more information may come to light, a victim may refuse to testify, and/or eyewitnesses may be discovered through further investigation.
+Each factor influences the final disposition of a case.
+A low percentage of felonies resolved as misdemeanors can be an indicator of accurate initial charging decisions.

 <br>